chaosvolt/MST_Extra_Mod/README.md

 * Added a recipe for carving a spile out of bone.
 Hand drill will still be required, and I might plan to add a flint drill in the future.
 * Use of pitch in the waterproofing crafting requirement.
 * A recipe for leaching saltpeter out of bird droppings.
+* Certain recipes have been made `BLIND_EASY`.
+* Overrides allowing bologna, dog food, and cat food to use meat scraps as an option.
+* Re-added a recipe for the stone spear.
+There, it's book-learn only and only works with sharp rocks or ceramic shards.
+It wasn't that difficult compared to removing the recipe entirely.

+Item Edits:
+* Set charcoal water purifier to count as a substitute for electronic water purifiers.
+The `use_action` works the same consistently, so why shouldn't they be used the same in recipes?

 New Clothing:
 * Pack baskets, allowing a basic storage item to be crafted without access to cloth or leather.